rrainey/dropkick/README.md

 use on a telescope poiting experiments.
 See [CHANGELOG.md](CHANGELOG.md) for a more detailed history.

 ## Sponsorship
 I'd like to thank [PCBWay](https://www.pcbway.com/) for their generous sponsorship.
 PCBWay supplied prototype PCBs and solder stencils for the CAM variant of this project.
 My experience with PCBWay predates their sponsorship here.
-In my experience, PCBWay has been a great choice for my projects.
+PCBWay has been a great choice for my projects.
 They deliver good PCBs and accurate stencils quickly.

  ## Description